 A letter of demand is a letter to the other party who has your goods, asking them to return your goods to you or pay you money for them.
-It warns the other party that if this is not done you may start a court case to recover the goods or the value of the goods if they have been disposed.
+It warns the other party that if this is not done you may start a case to recover the goods or the value of the goods if they have been disposed.

 It is important to clearly tell the other party that you want your goods back.
 They may have forgotten or not realised that they still have your goods, or there could be some other misunderstanding.

 By sending a simple letter setting out your claim, you may convince them to return your goods or pay you the value of your goods and therefore avoid the need to start a case in court.
 This will save you time and money.
-If you end up having to go to court, the letter is evidence of you asking for your goods back.
+If you end up having to start a case, the letter is evidence of you asking for your goods back.

 If there is an Apprehended Violence Order (AVO) against you, protecting the other party or anyone they have a domestic relationship with, you should get legal advice before sending a letter of demand.
 Sending a letter of demand may be a breach of the AVO.

 How to write a letter of demand

 When writing your letter, make sure you include:

 - your contact details so the other party can respond to you, for example, your telephone or fax number, email or postal address.

 Your letter of demand should tell the other party:

 - whether you would accept payment for the goods instead of their return